 - Freezer Storage: You can also freeze your chopped ginger.
 To do this, place your ginger in small portions on a parchment lined baking sheet.
 Place the tray in the freezer and let the ginger freeze solid.
 After the ginger is frozen, remove the portions from the baking sheet and place in a freezer bag.
 To use, you can let it thaw for a few minutes or add directly to hot dishes that you’re preparing.
 Use immediately after thawing.

-How to Chop Ginger
+How to Chop Fresh Ginger Root

 Ingredients